cattfield/legionnaires/README.md

-# Will legionnaire's be the next US epidemic?
+# Will Legionnaires' be the next US epidemic?

 **Motivation**
 “To do something helpful in the time of Covid.”